webandco/neos-dev-tools/README.md

 in the global namespace.
 This function makes use of the [LogService](./Classes/Service/Log/LogService.php).

-After the package is loaded FLOW's property injection is ready you can use the function `wLog()` without the need to inject the systemLogger by simply writing
+After the package is loaded you can use the function `wLog()` without the need to inject the systemLogger by simply writing

 ```
 wLog("Something to log", 4711, null, true);
 ```
-which creates an output like
+somewhere in your code, which creates an output like
 ```
 20-04-10 13:41:11 2865       DEBUG                          Something to log here 4711 NULL true
 ```